radek-kricek/The-Story-of-Greenhouse-Gases/README.md

 # The Story of Greenhouse Gases

+My oldest Python & SQL project!
+Would make the code different now but so proud of the dashboard!

 How do individual countries and sectors contribute to global warming?
 What are the trends and is economic growth always coupled with higher emissions?
 See the results in an interactive [Tableau story](https://public.tableau.com/app/profile/radek.k.ek/viz/TheStoryofGreenhouseGasesAndHowTheyRelatetoEconomicGrowth/TheStoryofGreenhouseGasesAndHowTheyRelatetoEconomicGrowth).

 I created this project as the final project of the [Praha Coding School](https://prahacoding.cz/) (PCS) online data analytics course.
 I chose the theme because of my long-time interest in nature conservation and climate change.